AssafSternberg/SRAMetadataExplorer/README.md

 The application accepts one of three search or load inputs,

    1. A study, experiment or sample code, or codes.
 For multiple codes enter them separated by a pipe symbol '|', e.g., SRP017942|SRP015946|SRP028720.
-   2. A search text enclosed within parentheses, e.g., "ribosome profiling.
+   2. A search text enclosed within quotation marks, e.g., "ribosome profiling".
    3. A CSV file name, or path.
 Currently, the file has to be on the same computer/server that the app is running on.

 **Notice:** text searches might take a long time to run.